How To Settle Credit Card Debt

 So you’re up to your neck in debt, and you want to know how to get rid of it.
-You know you should pay it off, but you’re not sure how to.
+You know you should pay off debts that you have, but you’re not sure how to.
 You’re not sure if you’re even able to.
 And there are so many credit card debt relief options to choose from.
 But you certainly want to settle your card debts and erase bad credit problems that are growing each day.
 So where to begin?

 Settling Credit Card Debt – For Real!

-If you want to settle credit card debt yourself (without the help of a financial planner), you’ve got to be financially handy.
-We recommend everyone who is in too deep in debt visits a financial planner; think of them as your primary care finance doctor to help you erase your debt.
+If you want to clear debt – and settle credit card debt yourself without the help of a financial planner -you’ve got to be financially handy and responsible.
+We recommend everyone who is in too deep in debt visits a financial planner; think of them as your primary care finance doctor to help you erase debt.

 The first step is to evaluate how long it will take you to pay off.
 If it will take you more than a couple years to pay off your debt, you may as well file for bankruptcy to wipe the debt clean.
 Yep, that’s right.
 Filing for bankruptcy is not necessarily bad, and it can be used to get you out of an even worse debt management situation.